-- Used in the SNES classic ActRaiser; at the beginning of the game the forces of evil control the world, and your character is the Sealed Good In A Can.
+- ActRaiser: At the beginning of the game the forces of evil control the world, and your character is the Sealed Good In A Can.
 The game was remarkably lacking in controversy, since said character is strongly implied to be the Judeo-Christian God, or at least the local equivalent.

 - A Mess O Trouble (a shareware Adventure Game) has two godlike creatures trapped inside time dilation bubbles in some ruins.
 You know from local historians (and abominations lying around in the ruins) that their civilization was practically constructed by a good creature and then fooled into nearly destroying itself by a bad creature.
 One is a beautiful Energy Being, the other a dull-looking lizard man.
 Guess which is which?

 - In Arcanum, the supposed Big Bad, Arronax, has been trapped in the Void repenting his crime for thousands of years: once found, he joins the party to take on the real Big Bad.